tk-codes/DesignPatterns.NET/StructuralPatterns/Decorator/README.md

 * can result in many small objects and overuse can be complex.
 * can cause issues if the client relies heavily on the components concrete type.
+* A decorator and its component aren't identical.
+  * A decorator acts a transparant enclosure.
+From an object identity point of view, a decorated component is not identical to the component itself.
+Hence you shouldn't rely on object identity when you use decorators.

+## Example

 See complete [Cake Factory](https://gitlab.com/tk-bachelor/se1-testat3-decorator) with Decorator Pattern in Java